mvdbent/Search-Scripts-In-Jamf/README.md

 - `userName` to give the name of the account used to authenticate and access the scripts.
 As mentioned previously, it is recommended to have a dedicated account for that as the credentials will be in the script in plain text (even if mostly that script will be executed from an admin computer)
 - `userPasswd` to give the password of the account

-You can also execute the script and if you didn't fill the variables, it will ask for the relevant informations (URL, username and password)
+You can also execute the script and if you didn't fill the variables, it will ask for the relevant informations (URL, username and password).

+***Tip***
+You can leave any of the variables empty, for example `userPasswd`, the script will ask you interactively for the missing information at execution.
+If a variable is filled, the information is used directly and you're not asked for it during execution.

 Don’t forget to make the script executable on macOS on unix:
 `chmod u+x /path/to/searchScriptsInJamf.sh`